biologger/speciesprimer/README.md

 * Customize the species list and other parameters if required.
 [SpeciesPrimer settings](http://localhost:5000/pipelineconfig)
 * Navigate to Primer design and start primer design for new targets.
 [Primer design](http://localhost:5000/primerdesign)
 * If you want to use the ref_prok_rep_genomes DB provide the path (/blastdb/ref_prok_rep_genomes) in the customdb settings field
+* The results can be found in the Summary directory e.g. /primerdesign/Summary (container) or $HOME/primerdesign/Summary (host)

 #### Use the pipeline with the command line